 Why does alternative credit scoring increase credit approval

-At present, traditional credit evaluation methods have become deficient, since in many regions, such as Latin America, a large percentage of the population is unbanked resulting in limited traditional data available for a sound credit assessment.
-Given that many do not have a credit history, it is very difficult to determine the level of risk and therefore, many are excluded from the financial system.
-Consequently, fintechs around the world have begun to innovate to capture this segment of the market currently ignored but constituting a big opportunity for growth.
-These technological innovators are focusing on ways of analysing data beyond the traditional system, and alternative data is trending as the new solution to the ever present problem of financial exclusion.
+At present, traditional credit evaluation methods have become deficient since, in many regions, such as Latin America, a large percentage of the population is unbanked, resulting in limited traditional data available for a sound credit assessment.
+Given that many do not have a credit history, it is very difficult to determine the level of risk, and therefore, many are excluded from the financial system.
+Consequently, fintech around the world has begun to innovate to capture this segment of the market currently ignored but constituting a big opportunity for growth.
+These technological innovators are focusing on analysing data beyond the traditional system, and alternative data is trending as the new solution to the ever-present problem of financial exclusion.

-The incorporation of alternative data for credit rating is actually quite novel.
-This new way of credit scoring with artificial intelligence has favored not only banks, but also those who want to obtain a loan and become part of the economic circuit.
-According to Experian, an international consumer credit reporting consultancy, currently 65% of lenders have incorporated the use of alternative data.
+The incorporation of alternative data for credit rating is quite novel.
+This new way of credit scoring with artificial intelligence has favoured banks and those who want to obtain a loan and become part of the economic circuit.
+According to Experian, an international consumer credit reporting consultancy, 65% of lenders have incorporated the use of alternative data.
 This has resulted in accurate reports and decisions with a lower risk rate than with traditional data.

 In the United States, leading companies such as Experian and Equifax have joined the movement to embrace new alternative data sources to improve the risk assessment process.
 This major turnaround helped to encourage the industry to try using alternative data and thus participate more actively and competitively in the market.

 When we discuss alternative data, we refer to all of those sources that have been incorporated into the market in recent decades unrelated to the traditional data sources.
-Their incorporation provides very accurate and real-time information about people's behavior.
-Among these sources we find information from digital payments - which are usually made through mobile applications -, information obtained from social networks, emails, satellites and geolocation data, among others.
+Their incorporation provides very accurate and real-time information about people's behaviour.
+Among these sources, we find information from digital payments - which are usually made through mobile applications- and information obtained from social networks, emails, satellites, and geolocation data.

-By accessing a new credit history, with information that had not been recorded before, the credit approval rates have significantly increased and thus has the new portfolio of clients.
-At the same time, the use of alternative data has generated a data network that fintechs can share, allowing them to create predictive behavior patterns for different industries.
+By accessing a new credit history, with information that had not been recorded before, the credit approval rates have significantly increased and, thus, the new portfolio of clients.
+At the same time, the use of alternative data has generated a data network that fintech can share, allowing them to create predictive behaviour patterns for different industries.